Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Introduction

-where $\vec{u}_\omega$, $\nabla\phi$, $\vec{U}_\infty$ are the incompressible component, irrotational component, and the free-stream velocity, respectively.
-While these methods are elegant, they rely either on a single unbounded direction (as in \cite{Grosch1977NumericalTransforms} or formulating the problem in a coordinate system where two unbounded directions are transformed to a single one (for example, from Cartesian to Cylindrical in \cite{Levy2022SolvingMethod}), rendering them difficult to generalize to 3D flow problems.
+where $\vec{u}_\omega$, $\nabla\phi$, $\vec{U}_\infty$ are the incompressible, irrotational, and the free-stream components, respectively.
+While these methods are elegant, they rely either on a single unbounded direction as in \cite{Grosch1977NumericalTransforms} or formulating the problem in a coordinate system where two unbounded directions are transformed to a single one (for example, from Cartesian to Cylindrical in \cite{Levy2022SolvingMethod}), which do not occur regularly in practical flow applications.

-Other classes of methods solve unbounded Poisson equations by incorporating the unbounded conditions as Dirichlet boundary data, either by successive relaxed iterations of the Poisson problem with the Dirichlet data computed using the previous solution \cite{Miller2008AnBoundaries} or by using the James-Lackner \cite{Jamb1977TheDistributions, Lackner1976COMPUTATIONEQUILIBRIA} algorithm that solves two nested domain Poisson problems, the inner-most with homogeneous Neumann boundary conditions and second outermost domain with inhomogeneous Neumann boundary conditions computed from a boundary convolution of the inner solution with the fundamental solution to the Poisson operator.
-To accelerate the convolution, multilevel approximation \cite{Mccorquodale2006ADimensions} or using local correction methods \cite{Kavouklis2019ComputationCorrections} can be used.
-Although these methods enforce unbounded boundary conditions, they require iterating a Poisson problem or solving it multiple times.
+A related class of methods solves unbounded Poisson equations by incorporating the unbounded conditions as Dirichlet boundary data, either by successive relaxed iterations of the Poisson problem with the Dirichlet data computed using the previous solution \cite{Miller2008AnBoundaries} or by using the James-Lackner \cite{Jamb1977TheDistributions, Lackner1976COMPUTATIONEQUILIBRIA} algorithm that solves two nested domain Poisson problems, the inner domain with homogeneous Neumann boundary conditions and outer domain with inhomogeneous Neumann boundary conditions computed from a boundary convolution of the inner solution with the fundamental solution to the Poisson operator.
+To accelerate the convolution, multilevel approximation \cite{Mccorquodale2006ADimensions} or local correction methods \cite{Kavouklis2019ComputationCorrections} can be used.